WangYuLue/image-conversion/readme.md

 > image-conversion is a simple and easy-to-use JS image convert tools, which provides many methods to convert between Image,Canvas,File and dataURL.

-> In addition，image-conversion can specify size to compress the image.
+> In addition，image-conversion can specify size to compress the image ([test here](http://www.wangyulue.com/assets/image-comversion/example/index.html)).

 ## Methods Map